-The reasons for pigmentation on the face are no different than the reasons for it occurring in other parts of the human body.
-One of the reasons why this may specifically affect the face has to do with the skin on our face.
+The reasons for pigmentation on the face are no different from those occurring in other parts of the human body.
+One of the reasons why this may specifically affect the face has to do with the skin on your face.

-It is known to be more sensitive and thinner than skin elsewhere.
+- Facial skin is more sensitive and thinner than skin elsewhere.
 Hence, even moderate sun exposure without protection can lead to pigmentation.
-Melanin as a pigment is a constituent that protects the skin from harmful UV exposure and is a leading fighter against the threat of skin cancer (9).
+Melanin as a pigment is a constituent that protects the skin from harmful UV exposure and is a leading fighter against the threat of skin cancer.

 However, such sun exposure tends to unnecessarily trigger the excessive production of melanin.
 This is why we witness darker skin after spending a long day out and about in the sun.

-The second biggest culprit for pigmentation, specifically on the face is the hormonal imbalance.
-In this case, a possible presence of excess estrogen can lead to the immune system unwantedly triggering the production of melanin, even though there is no actual need for it.
+- The second culprit for pigmentation, specifically on the face, is hormonal imbalances.
+In this case, a possible presence of excess oestrogen can lead to the immune system unwantedly triggering the production of melanin, even though there is no actual need for it.

 Can pigmentation be cured?

-Since pigmentation is naturally a part of the skin, it cannot be classified as something that is completely curable.
-However, for people suffering from its more negative conditions, there are different types of remedies and solutions of varying intensity that can help in fixing irregularities.
+Since pigmentation is naturally a part of the skin, it cannot be classified as entirely curable.
+However, for people suffering from its more adverse conditions, there are different types of remedies and solutions of varying intensity that can help fix irregularities.

-Otherwise, more drastic measures include topical medications that mostly contain a strong drug known as hydroquinone (11).
-It is well known for lightening dark patches of skin damaged by sun exposure or liver spots and dark spots.
+- More drastic measures include topical medications that mostly contain a potent drug known as hydroquinone.
+It is well known for lightening dark patches of skin damaged by sun exposure, liver spots and dark spots.

-However, it is an extremely strong drug that must be applied with utmost caution because of its extensive list of possible side effects.
+However, it is a powerful drug that must be applied with utmost caution because of its extensive list of possible side effects.
 Ideally, only dermatologists and experts should be prescribing this to patients who need it.

-Lastly, the last resort for people with severe forms of hyperpigmentation is surgical procedures like chemical peeling and laser therapy that help in removing the damaged skin to reveal younger and healthier skin underneath.
+- Lastly, the last resort for people with severe forms of hyperpigmentation is surgical procedures like chemical peeling and laser therapy that help remove the damaged skin to reveal younger and healthier skin underneath.

-Experts like Dr. Charu of Cureskin specifies that “treatment for pigmentation comes with stages of first controlling any and all triggers that may be aggravating the condition, and secondly, correcting the issues by starting with constant sun protection and exfoliating and cleaning away the damaged skin”.
+Experts like Dr Charu from Cureskin specifies that “treatment for pigmentation comes with stages of first controlling any and all triggers that may be aggravating the condition, and secondly, correcting the issues by starting with constant sun protection and exfoliating and cleaning away the damaged skin”.
 This may be the first healthy step to take towards having more evenly pigmented skin.